venkateshyeturi904/aircraft-fuel-analysis/README.md

 ## Conclusion

-This project represents our efforts to optimize fuel efficiency in real-time aircraft operations.
+This project aims to optimize fuel efficiency in real-time aircraft operations.
 Through extensive data analysis and the application of LSTM, we've made significant strides in understanding the factors affecting fuel consumption and reducing it.
 By leveraging the insights obtained in this project, we aim to contribute to more eco-friendly and economical air travel.

 Feel free to explore the code and datasets in this repository to dive deeper into our research.

-**Author:** [Your Name]
+**Author:** Yeturi Venkatesh
-**Contact:** [Your Email Address]
+**Contact:** venkateshyeturi904@gmail.com

-[License Details]

 ---